cloud-mist/cloud-mist/README.md

     Hi!
-I'm Shawn Cheung.But you can call me ROOKIE.😿 I'm interested in GNU/Linux, nvim, C, Golang, Rust and ALGO.
+I'm Shawn Cheung.A Older Student, 26 years old.And you can call me ROOKIE.Because 🥬.
+Hah.
+    I'm interested in GNU/Linux system programming, nvim, C, Rust, Golang and ALGO.
     Welcome to exchange. 😃